Share offer IPOs

 - Admission – Once the allotment is finalised, your share allocation and the correct amount of cash will be exchanged for the shares at their final price and they will then be placed in your account ready for the first day of trading on the Exchange, which is known as Strike Day.
 Sometimes the trading of the new shares created from the IPO occurs in two parts; There may firstly be a period of conditional dealing for a few days, which has deferred settlement.
 Any trades during this period are still conditional on the security being listed on the Exchange and so can only settle once this has been achieved and trading becomes unconditional.

 Investing in IPOs carries a high degree of risk.
 If you are unsure of the suitability of an investment please seek Financial Advice.
 You are not guaranteed to make a profit, the value of your investments can go down as well as up.
 You may not get back all the money you invest.
 Any notification of an IPO on our website is not an endorsement of the issue, nor is it solicitation for interest in the issue.
 Investment in the Company should not be regarded as short-term in nature.
-You should consider carefully all of the information set out in the Prospectus, including all the risks attached to investing in the Company before you apply.
+You should consider carefully all of the information set out in the Offer documents, including all the risks attached to investing in the Company before you apply.